Who is eligible to apply for this program?

 How many women are accepted into the program?

-Up to eight women are chosen as participants each cycle.
+Up to eight projects are accepted each year.

-Can I just submit my script for consideration?
+Can I just submit my screenplay for consideration?

 The full application process must be completed.
 Incomplete applications will not be considered.

-Can applicants apply to the program with scripts they did not write themselves?
+Can applicants apply to the program with screenplays they did not write themselves?

 I have a writing partner and am interested in co-directing with her.
 Can we apply as a team?